 Amari Rodgers is an underrated 2021 NFL Draft prospect

 Rodgers is just now becoming a name to remember, and he’s worked for every bit of recognition he’s gotten.

 As an analyst, I don’t like to have “favorites.”
 I think it can sometimes preclude one from thinking objectively, and it can coax people into skewing for “their guys.”
-Amari Rodgers is one of my favorite receivers in the 2021 NFL Draft in the interest of full disclosure.
+Nevertheless, in the interest of full disclosure, Amari Rodgers is one of my favorite receivers in the 2021 NFL Draft.

 Favorite doesn’t equate to highest-rated here; Rodgers has some issues that keep him from working into the top tier, as we’ll get to in a minute.
 But Rodgers’ skill set is incredibly conducive to success in the modern NFL, and it starts with a foundational propensity for creating space and creating yards after catch.

 There were worries that Rodgers’ ACL tear would impact his explosiveness, but that hasn’t been the case in 2020.
 Rodgers still has excellent stop-and-start ability, and he’s able to gear up quickly across short distances.
 His speed also hasn’t suffered.